3D Gap Opening in Non-Ideal MHD Protoplanetary Disks: Asymmetric Accretion, Meridional Vortices, and Observational Signatures: Model Results

-An intriguing effect of the MHD wind is that it can suppress planet embryo accretion by removing gas in the mass reservoir.
+An intriguing effect of the MHD wind is that it can suppress the planet accretion by removing gas in the mass reservoir.
 Though we don't have a mass sink for proper long-term planetary accretion study, we can monitor the gas concentration near the planet.
 We do so by computing the masses enclosed within three spheres centered on the planet, with radii of 1~$R_H$, 0.3~$R_H$, and 0.1~$R_H$.
 We take mass within 0.3~$R_H$ as a proxy for the circumplanetary disk (CPD) mass (based on an inspection for the surface density distribution near the planet; see, e.g., Figure~\ref{fig:sig3p}b), shown as orange lines in Panel (a) of Figure~\ref{fig:hillmass}.
 The same mass measurement is performed for the hydro case with viscous $\alpha=0.001$, plotted as dashed lines of the same color.
 We use black lines in Panel (b) to represent the gap depth $\Sigma/\Sigma_0$ at $R=R_p$.
+We did not exclude the gas in the planet's vicinity when measuring $\Sigma$.
+This may cause some spikes in the time evolution track, but not the general trend.
 The mass time evolution follows a smooth curve in the viscous disk.
-In the MHD case, there's a drop of mass after $\approx75$ $\tau_p$.
+In the MHD case, a significant increase in the rate of mass loss within the Hill sphere is observed compared to the hydro case after $\approx75$ $\tau_p$.
 We also observed the drop of plasma $\beta$ (vertically averaged from -h to +h in the midplane) at the same epoch, plotted as the solid red line in Panel (b), with the scaling shown on the right y-axis.
 The gap depth time evolution has a similar trend, i.e., the MHD case closely follows the hydro case in the first $\approx60$ orbits.
 The MHD gap opening process in this early stage behaves similarly to a pure hydro process without a significant magnetic field concentration.
 After the magnetically driven accretion starts in earnest, it quickly depletes the gap region with a high radial velocity.
 The result is a less massive CPD compared to the hydro case.
 We cannot confirm if this is due to direct wind loss from the CPD itself.
-Nevertheless, the strong magnetization and better field-matter coupling in the gap region and the associated fast accretion have a negative impact on the mass reservoir of the planet's embryo.
+Nevertheless, the strong magnetization and better field-matter coupling in the gap region and the associated fast accretion have a negative impact on the mass reservoir for the planet growth.